jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 2
 Artifact
-This card enters tapped.
+This artifact enters tapped.
 {T}: Add {C}.
-{2}: This card becomes a 2/2 Gestral artifact creature until end of turn.
+{2}: This artifact becomes a 2/2 Gestral artifact creature until end of turn.
 ---
 "Someone's here."
 "Is it Golgra?"